prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 </details>

 <details markdown="1">
-  <summary>Example: Website with banner ads only not registered with IAB Europe.</summary>
+  <summary>Example: Website with banner ads only and not registered with IAB Europe.</summary>

 ```yaml
 maintainer: